Student Project at ArtCenter College of Design

 Artist, Prototyper, Researcher

-This project began as an assignment in the Media Design Practices class Mega Mega, a research through design studio sited in Mexico City.
-I continued the project on my own when I returned a year later.
+This project began as an assignment in a graduate studio research class responding to the prompt of understanding Mexico City's frenetic cityscape at multiple scales.
+I continued the project on my own when I returned a year later, mapping new routes.

 These next two assemblages are from Colonia Santa Fe, a wealthy suburb 10 miles South-East of the city center.
 The area hosts the Mexican headquarters of many multi-national corporations, boasting some of the highest rents in the city.
 Its spatial logic privileges automotive transit: barely walkable streets connect massive commercial/residential towers with guarded parking garages underneath.
 Many people commute in for work.
 One of my friends taught at a university in the area and did so frequently.
 We walked the route from his school to the neighborhood park: Parque La Mexicana.